WARNING: This document is a draft and the guidelines that it contains may change in the future as the Sentinel project evolves.

 Step 1: connecting to the first Sentinel

 The client should iterate the list of Sentinel addresses.
-For every address it should try to connect to the Sentinel, using a short timeout.
+For every address it should try to connect to the Sentinel, using a short timeout (in the order of a few hundreds of milliseconds).
 On errors or timeouts the next Sentinel address should be tried.

 If all the Sentinel addresses were tried without success, an error should be returned to the client.